Death in the Tunnel: Synopsis

 Noted city businessman Sir Wilfred Saxonby catches his usual train from Cannon Street for Stourford.
 As the train enters the long Blackdown Tunnel, the driver catches sight of a red light signalling danger in the tunnel and slows the train, before it stops the light turns to green and the train picks up speed again.
 It is then the guard discovers that Saxonby is dead, alone in his compartment.
 When they reach the next stop, the stationmaster deduces that he has been shot by a pistol.
 Scotland Yard is called in.
 Arnold at first concurs with the local force that is a case of suicide, but several things intrigue him.
 Sir Wilfred's behaviour that day had been unusual but not suicidal, his ticket cannot be found anywhere and there were no scheduled railway workers supposed to be the tunnel to stop the train with the light.

 Calling in Merrion's assistance, they conclude that this was a case of murder.
-A journey on foot through the long and dark tunnel draws their attention to a ventilation shaft half way down which seems to have played a vital role in the escape of the murderer after the had jumped off the train when it slowed down as well as providing the ghostly light the driver saw.
+A journey on foot through the long and dark tunnel draws their attention to a ventilation shaft halfway down which seems to have played a vital role in the escape of the murderer after he had jumped off the train when it slowed down as well as providing the ghostly light the driver saw.
 Their hunt for clues takes them in pursuit of a breakdown truck and a duplicate wallet to Sir Wilfred's, a search that leads them as far afield as Plymouth and Manchester until they are at last able to build up a picture of the elaborate scheme planned by the killers.